 Reader Questions & Responses

 Alton Air Compressor Won’t Turn On – Troubleshooting Alton Air Compressor

 My compressor had been working fine except a bit sluggish coming on at times during this cold weather we’ve had here in S.W.
 Michigan.
 Now it won’t start.
 I bought it new and it hasn’t had heavy usage.

-In any case I have taken a plastic motor cover/support off to try to get to wiring to check current into compressor and out to motor.
-You can’t see the ends of the wires at armature to check current there coming from the “pressure/Switch” housing wires.
+In any case, I have taken a plastic motor cover/support off to try to get to the wiring to check the current into the Alton air compressor and out to the motor.
+You can’t see the ends of the wires at the armature to check the current there coming from the “pressure/Switch” housing wires.

-Any tips on this issue would be greatly appreciated as I can’t seem to locate a service manual on the compressor and the user or parts manual does not show any parts for the switch or how to remove housing cover ot switch button to check electric or clean the switch or anything inside the unit.
+Any tips on this issue would be greatly appreciated as I can’t seem to locate a service manual on the compressor and the user or parts manual does not show any parts for the switch or how to remove the housing cover or switch button to check the electric or clean the switch or anything inside the unit.

 Easy way to check current: